Fitness for One and All Home Page

 For a video of DB Decline Benches, click here.

 Overhead Presses/ Overhead Dumbbell Presses - Overhead presses work the upper pecs, anterior delts, and triceps as benches do.
 So they do provide some benefit for the bench press, especially for the middle part of the lift.
 However, most of the stress when doing presses is on the medial (middle/ top) delts, which are mainly used in a supportive role in benches.
 So the carry-over to benches is not as great as with the above exercises.
 But still, presses can have a place in a powerlifter's routine to maintain muscular balance in the shoulder.
-And they are a great size and strength builder in general.
+And they are a great size and strength builder in general, but they are best done on Bench Assistance day.
 For a video of BB Overhead Presses, click here.
 For a video of DB Overhead Presses, click here.

 Upright Rows - Upright rows are a unique exercise in that they are both a bench press and a deadlift assistance exercise.
 They are a bench assistance exercise since, as with presses, they work the medial delts.
 However, they are a deadlift exercise in that they work the traps.
 They also work the biceps.